servalproject/serval-dna/doc/REST-API-Rhizome.md

 *  the [Rhizome response bundle headers](#rhizome-response-bundle-headers) give information about the found bundle, some of which is duplicated from the manifest
-*  the response's Content-Type is **rhizome/manifest; format=text+binarysig**
+*  the response's Content-Type is [rhizome/manifest](#rihzomemanifest)
-*  the response's Content-Length is the size, in bytes, of the manifest with its binary signature appended
+*  the response's Content-Length is the size, in bytes, of the entire manifest, including its binary signature
-*  the response's content is the Rhizome manifest in [text+binarysig format](#textbinarysig-manifest-format)
+*  the response's content is the Rhizome [manifest](#manifest)

 If the **manifest is not found** in the local Rhizome store, then the response will be [404 Not Found][404] and: